epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 [2, 48]
 ```

-Address 48 is 0x30 or ascii '0' so the RPU at that location will be reset and connected to the serial bus when the Raspberry Pi connects to the shield at this location (use command 1 to find the local address).
+Address 48 is 0x30 or ASCII '0'.
+The manager with that address will reset its application controller, and the serial multi-drop bus will switch to a point to point connection between the host and the application controller connected to that manager.
+The point to point serial allows the uploader tool to send a new application image to the bootloader, which places it in the flash execution memory.

-## Cmd 3 from a controller /w i2c-debug set the bootload address
+## Cmd 3 from the application controller /w i2c-debug set the address sent when serial handshake RTS toggles

-__Note__: this valuse is not saved in eeprom so a power loss will set it back to '0'.
+__Note__: this valuse is not saved in eeprom so a power loss will set it back to default ('0').

-I2C0 can be used by the RPU to set the local bootload address that it will send when a host connects to it.
-When DTR/RTS toggles send ('2' is 0x32 is 50).
+The application controller can set the serial multi-drop bootload address that is sent when the local host opens its serial port.
+When RTS toggles, send bootload address '2' (ASCII 0x32 or 50) on the side channel.

 ```
-picocom -b 38400 /dev/ttyUSB0
+picocom -b 38400 /dev/ttyAMA0
 /1/iaddr 41
 {"address":"0x29"}
 /1/ibuff 3,50